anthonyhamilton360/ActiveDirectoryLab/README.md

 </p>
 <p>
-The domain controller deployment in progress.
+The domain controller submitted for deployment.
 </p>
 <br />